-In a recent white paper, we outlined “the four legs of secure interoperable IoT” and how the OCF Core Framework offers best-in-class security using the latest technologies and proven standards.
+In a recent white paper, we outlined “the four legs of secure interoperable IoT” and how the OCF Secure IP Device Framework offers best-in-class security using the latest technologies and proven standards.
 Read on to learn how OCF provides a holistic IoT solution with the four legs – specification, certification, implementation, and cloud innovation – together with a security-first approach.

 Leg 1: Well-defined, clear specification with a common resource model crated and vetted by industry experts